MHBauer/desync-issue/delete/delete.md

 ### Possible solutions

+#### add a declarative/imperative deprovision/unbind DELETE equivalent
+ - un-kube like
+ - must do an update to do a delete

 #### hack the apiserver to remove this convention
 ```
 Once the deletionTimestamp is set, this value may not be unset or